dogweather/forkful/content/en/elm/numbers/working-with-complex-numbers.md

 weight: 14
 ---

-## What & Why?
-Complex numbers are a combo of real and imaginary numbers, like `a + bi` where `i` is the square root of -1.
-They're key in fields like engineering and physics to solve problems regular numbers can't touch.

 ## How to:
 Elm doesn't have built-in complex number support, so you'll create your own type and functions.
 Here's a quick setup: